Area of a Sphere Calculator

 - A = Surface area of the sphere

-- r = Radius of the sphere (distance from center to surface)
+- r = Radius (distance from center to surface)

-- d = Diameter of the sphere (distance across the sphere through center)
+- d = Diameter (distance across sphere through center)

 - π = Pi (approximately 3.14159)